Skip to main contentA Practical Guide to Cryptography for IoT | IoT Worker

 Principle

-• A uses private key, B uses public key, each independently computes the same shared secret.
-This secret is not directly used for encryption, needs HKDF derivation to become AEAD key
+• A uses a private key and B uses a public key, and both independently compute the same shared secret.
+The secret is not used directly for encryption; it must be expanded with HKDF into an AEAD key.

 308187020100301306072a8648ce3d020106082a8648ce3d030107046d306b0201010420009f3d9f3d9f3d9f3d9f3d9f3d9f3d9f3d9f3d9f3d9f3d9f3d9f3d9f3d9f3d9fa1440342000408fb02eb998e991b5a615279ac576b5524fcd6b5a26e685aa0c96e88867625a59a106cd6a63087ff2a27c31c392647d18cc5fa8ba9f196e60a04eace8de6f38d